2024 Rudman Scholar: Lexi Turner

 This summer Lexi is interning at the Disability Rights Center of New Hampshire.
 She said her ultimate goal is to work at the Disability Rights Center, “or a similar nonprofit aimed at promoting equity for disabled people.”

-Rudman Scholars scholarships are renewable and are awarded to two members of the 2L class who demonstrate, and attest to, an intention to work for a government agency or non-profit that serves vulnerable or underserved populations after their graduation.
+Rudman Scholars scholarships are renewable and are awarded to up to two members of the 2L class who demonstrate, and attest to, an intention to work for a government agency or non-profit that serves vulnerable or underserved populations after their graduation.
 Recipients also agree to serve as ambassadors for, and to support the work of, the Rudman Center.
 This support can include helping with program publicity and initiatives, attending receptions, and working to increase the Center’s positive impact on the school and community.

 The Warren B. Rudman Center for Justice, Leadership & Public Service at the UNH Franklin Pierce School of Law serves as a hub for public discourse on the policies and current events that shape our society.
 It provides programmatic and financial support for students interested in exploring careers in public service while supporting public programming and academic inquiry that align with its mission.
 The Center honors former U.S. Senator Warren B. Rudman, also the state’s attorney general, who was widely admired for his integrity and willingness to work with politicians across the aisle to advance the public interest.